Countless aches, pains, and other physical changes occur during pregnancy. Most of the time, they are no more

 Ectopic Pregnancy

 An ectopic pregnancy occurs when the fertilized egg attaches itself in a place other than inside the uterus.
 Almost all ectopic pregnancies occur in a fallopian tube.
-The fallopian tubes
+An ectopic pregnancy happens in approximately 1 out of 50 pregnancies.

 Because almost all ectopic pregnancies occur in one of the fallopian tubes, they're often called "tubal" pregnancies.
+There is currently no way to transplant an ectopic (literally, "out of place") pregnancy into your uterus, so ending

 Gestational Diabetes

-Gestational diabetes is a temporary (in most cases) form of diabetes in which the body does not produce adequate amounts of insulin to deal with sugar during pregnancy.
-It may also be
+Gestational diabetes is a form of diabetes in which the body does not produce adequate amounts of insulin to deal with sugar during pregnancy.
+Between 2-7% of expectant mothers develop this condition, making it one of the most common health problems of pregnancy.
+Most women with gestational diabetes do not remain diabetic once the baby is born.

 Preeclampsia

 A woman is diagnosed with preeclampsia if she has high blood pressure and protein in her urine after 20 weeks of pregnancy.
-Preeclampsia is a complex disorder that affects 3-8% of pregnant women.
+Preeclampsia causes the blood vessels to constrict,

-Preeclampsia causes the blood vessels to constrict, resulting in high blood pressure and a reduced blood flow that can affect organs throughout the body, including the liver, kidneys,
+resulting in high blood pressure and a reduced blood flow that can affect organs throughout the body.
+When preeclampsia

+is severe it can affect many organs and cause serious or even life-threatening problems.
 That is why you may need to deliver early if your condition is severe or getting worse.
 The only way to get better is to deliver the baby.
+Preeclampsia most

-Preeclampsia most commonly shows up after 37 weeks, but it can develop at any time during the second half of pregnancy including during labor or even after delivery.
+commonly shows up after 37 weeks, but it can develop at any time during the second half of pregnancy including during labor or even after delivery.
+Preeclampsia affects 3-8% of pregnant women.

 Preterm or Premature Labor:

+Premature or preterm labor is when a woman goes into labor before week 37 of pregnancy.
+Any woman can have pre-term labor but some women have a higher risk.
+Problems with the uterus or placenta and a history of pre-term birth with another pregnancy increase the risk of preterm labor.
+Dehydration also boosts the chances of pre-term labor.
 About 12% of babies in the U. S. are born prematurely.
-This number has gone up over the years, partly because more women are pregnant with twins or higher order multiples, who tend to
+This number has gone up over the years, partly because more women are pregnant with twins or higher order multiples, who tend to arrive early.

 Rh Negative Factor

 Each person's blood is one of four major types: A, B, AB, or O. The Rh factor is a type of protein on the surface of red blood cells.
-Most people
+Most people who have the Rh factor are Rh-positive.
+Those who do not have the Rh factor are Rh-negative.

 A problem arises when the mother is Rh negative, and her child is born Rh positive, and the mother's body starts to build antibodies up against the next Rh positive baby.
-The best
+The best way to avoid problem is for the mother to be tested at the beginning of the pregnancy.
+The birth mother than can be given medication to help prevent the build-up of antibodies and thus prevent later problems.

 Group B Strep

-is normally found in the vagina and/or lower intestine of up to 40% of all healthy, adult women.
+Group B streptococcus (GBS) is one of the leading causes of infections in newborns.
+This is a type of bacterial infection that can be found in the vagina and/or lower intestine of up to 40% of all healthy, adult women.
 A mother can pass GBS to her baby during delivery.
-GBS is responsible for affecting about 1 in every
+GBS is responsible for affecting about 1 in every 2,000 babies in the United States.
+Not every baby who is born to a mother who tests positive for GBS will become ill.

 Low Birth Weight

 Weight at birth is a good indicator not only of a mother's health and nutritional status but also the newborn's chances for survival, growth, long-term health.
-Babies who are born
+Babies who are born at a low birth rate run the risk of respiratory infections, blindness, learning disabilities, cerebral palsy, and heart infections.
+In the industrialized world, cigarette smoking during pregnancy is the leading cause of low birthweight.
+Other common causes include poor nutrition and substance use.

 Toxoplasmosis